 St Pete Beach and Fort De Soto

 I bumped into a manatee here.
 It’s true.
 I was swimming back to shore and wasn’t looking where I was going.
-Startled me like none other. #LoveFL.
+Startled me like none other.
+Such a great Florida surprise.

 Fort De Soto is the coolest place ever.
 It’s in an area of St Pete Beach called Tierra Verde and the park itself is made up of five islands.
 A Pinellas County Park, there is an access fee (in addition to the toll road) for getting to the Fort, the piers, and the beaches.